Angina & Life Insurance

 Unlike Income Protection Cover applications, there is no medical underwriting required.
 In other words, the fact that you have angina won’t have any influence on the terms you are offered.
 That does make the application process simpler, but you should also be aware than that you won’t be able to make a claim relating to pre-existing medical conditions on the policy – so if you can’t work as a result of your Angina, this isn’t going to be covered on the policy.

 What is Angina

 Typically angina occurs when the blood flow to the heart becomes restricted due to a narrowing of the arteries (atherosclerosis).
-In the case of stable angina a flare up may occur due to a trigger activity such as exercise, at which point the hardened arteries to the heart struggle to cope with the increased blood flow caused by physical exertion.
+In the case of stable angina a flare up may occur due to a trigger activity such as exercise, at which point the hardened arteries to the heart, struggle to cope with the increased blood flow caused by physical exertion.
 Stable angina will usually settle after a few minutes of rest.
-Unstable angina is generally treat as a medical emergency as the symptoms quickly onset with no direct cause.
+Unstable angina is generally treated as a medical emergency as the symptoms quickly onset with no direct cause.